-An Open Night for pupils of P7 and their parents will be held in school on Monday 30 January 2023.
+An Open Night for pupils of P7 and their parents will be held 7.00 - 9.30pm on Monday 29 January 2024.

-A virtual tour, prospectus and brochure will also be placed on our school website.
+The prospectus and a brochure will also be placed on our school website.

 TO PARENTS / GUARDIANS naming Banbridge Academy (hereinafter referred to as 'the School') as a preference on your child's Transfer Application.